armuh16/assessmenttest/README.md

-Coding Technical Assessment: Data Reconcilation
+Coding Technical Assessment : Data Reconcilation

 The purpose of this technical assessment is to gauge your coding skill and your thinking on a data reconciliation sample problem.